 Pack light.
 Pack smart.

 Avoid carrying sweaters as they consume too much space.
 Rather stick with fleece jackets.
-They consume less space and provide better insulation.
+They take up less space and provide better insulation.
+Here is all you’ll need for your 9 day adventure on the frozen river!

 - Synthetic Trek pants - 2